 The Security Officers monitor system and application logs from KRA equipment for evidence of events or actions that violate the integrity, confidentiality or availability of the KRS, including the equipment, physical location, and personnel.
-Vulnerability assessments related to the KRS is performed by the Security Officer at least weekly.
+Vulnerability assessments related to the KRS are performed by the Security Officer on the same schedule as for other production equipment in the case of the KED, and as needed for the KRA since the KRA has no connections outside its restricted network environment, and is only in operation for key recovery purposes.